-You can pull out useful information from these comments, like, for example, what topics the readers seem to engage with the most or what other topics they would love to read about.
+You can pull out useful information from these comments, such as what topics the readers seem to engage with the most or what other topics they would love to read about.

-This kind of information will make your marketing more targeted and effective.
+This information will make your marketing more targeted and effective.

 #11.
-It helps you better understand your targeted audience (ideal client)
+It helps you better understand your target audience (ideal client)

 By analyzing the results of your blog content (what topics get the most traffic and engagement, how much time people spend on your blog, etc.), you will gain valuable insights into what goes on in your audience’s mind.
 You will better understand your ideal client and their specific preferences, interests and challenges.

-Examples of useful information you can discover about your targeted audience:
+Examples of useful information you can discover about your target audience:

-- “how-to” posts are preferred over case studies (you can find this information by looking at the number of shares or comments your different types of content have)
+- “how-to” posts are preferred over case studies (you can find this information by checking the number of shares or comments you have on different types of content)

-- they are more interested in content around seasonal cooking than meal prep (you find this information by looking at the level of their engagement with various topics)
+- they are more interested in content around seasonal cooking than meal prep (you find this information by analyzing the engagement on various topics)